clarice-wang/pcdc/README.md

    - Handles flexible dancer count requirements (ranges and options)

 2. **Matching Algorithm**:
-   - Identifies and excludes dancers rated poorly by >80% of choreographers
+   - Identifies and excludes dancers rated poorly by >60% of choreographers
    - Respects dancers' "do not want" preferences (never assigns to these dances)
+   - Three-pass assignment process:
-   - First pass: Assigns dancers to their "most wanted" dances
+     1. First pass: Assigns each dancer to ONE of their "most wanted" dances
+     2. Second pass: Ensures everyone has at least one dance (using "okay" preferences if needed)
-   - Second pass: Fills remaining spots with "okay with" preferences
+     3. Third pass: Fills remaining spots up to dancer maximums
    - Optimization pass: Improves assignments based on ratings

 3. **Show Order Optimization**: